 Like her contemporary Laura Nyro (also a Herb Bernstein artist), Norma’s songs were hard to categorise.
 Not as obviously folksy as artists like Joni Mitchell or Joan Baez, but also not quite pop, and of course, there was the best not to mention “L” thing.
 The pop industry loves categories, but it was hard to find one for women who could write and perform their own complex pieces while charting a course outside of pop’s designated and somewhat narrow swim lanes.

 By the 1970s the tide was starting to turn, with songwriters like Carole King, and Carol Bayer Sager coming to the fore, who in turn paved the way for the next generation of female ingenues like Kate of Bush, Fiona of Apple and even Bjork.

 For an artist like Norma, whose first record was released in 1966, many of her early tracks still sound vibrant and contemporary, and have an eerie timeless quality to them.

 Her song “You’re Dead” is currently used as the theme tune of the 2019 TV series “What We Do In The Shadows”, and a version of “Walking My Cat named Dog” was recorded by They Might Be Giants and appears on their children’s album “Why?”

-Still based in California, and at 80 years of age, Norma continues to make art including ceramics and music.
-She has collaborated with a range of other artists releasing albums with the Latin Lizards with Robert Grajeda, Baboonz with guitarist Tom Skelly and bassist Mario Verlangieri, and sound sculptor Brian Ransom.
+Still living in California, and at 80 years of age, Norma continued to make art including ceramics and music.
+She had collaborated with a range of other artists releasing albums with the Latin Lizards with Robert Grajeda, Baboonz with guitarist Tom Skelly and bassist Mario Verlangieri, and sound sculptor Brian Ransom.
 Still breaking all the rules, still unconventional, still skipping genres and still pleasing herself.
-We’d love to hear what she may have made of Punk Rock.
+We’d have loved to hear what she may have made of Punk Rock.
 Norma we absolutely salute you, in the most unconventially conventional way we know how.

 You can visit Norma’s website HERE